magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/user-not-able-to-add-product-to-cart-if-allow-countries-is-not-selected.md

 ---
-title: Users not able to add product to cart if Allow Countries is deselected
+title: Users not able to add product to cart if Allow Countries is unselected
 labels: Adobe Commerce,Magento,known issues,patch,troubleshooting,on-premises,cloud infrastructure,2.4.4,PHP 8.1,Allow Countries,Configuration,add product to cart
 ---

-This article provides a patch for the known Adobe Commerce 2.4.4 with PHP 8.1 issue where users are not able to add products to the cart if the Allow Countries is deselected.
+This article provides a patch for the known Adobe Commerce 2.4.4 with PHP 8.1 issue where users are not able to add products to the cart if the Allow Countries is unselected.

 ## Affected products and versions